 - in the 1990s in relation to the A3 tunnel at Hindhead

-Sometimes our campaigns are controversial, such as when we supported the proposal for an eco-settlement at Dunsfold Aerodrome between 2006 and 2009 (see the briefing on our briefing and resources page).
-This is because Friends of the Earth is not about keeping things as they are (and a fine mess that has got us into!) but about finding solutions.
+Sometimes our local campaigns have been controversial, such as when we supported the proposal for an eco-settlement at Dunsfold Aerodrome between 2006 and 2009.
+This is because Friends of the Earth is not about keeping things as they are (and a fine mess that has got us into!) but about finding solutions to problems.

-In 2012 our achievements particularly in promoting local renewable energy through our members work with other members of the local community for the Wey Valley Solar Schools Energy Co-operative were recognised by other Friends of the Earth local group members.
-We were thrilled to be voted “Group of the Year” at the 2012 Annual Friends of the Earth Conference – here we are on the stage receiving our certificate from Clive Anderson .
+In 2012 our achievements particularly in promoting local renewable energy through the Wey Valley Solar Schools Energy Co-operative were recognised by other Friends of the Earth local group members.
+We were thrilled to be voted “Group of the Year” at the 2012 Annual Friends of the Earth Conference – here are members of the group on the stage receiving our certificate from Clive Anderson .